jlvalport/XDaysOfX-Challenges/100DaysOfCode/Round 1.md

 **Today's progress:** I learned about the concept of linked lists and created some with Python from scratch.

 **Thoughts:** Developing the inner workings of a data structures is fascinating... it reveals that complex productive software is created by simple ideas.

+### Day 15: Tuesday August 11, 2020.

+**Today's progress:** I did some exercises of singly linked lists, doubly linked lists.

+**Thoughts:** It's simple stuff but requires a pen and paper to make a flow of the variables.